 So, let’s discuss the need for choosing a HIPAA compliant medical billing partner to protect electronic health information and ensure regulatory guidelines.

 DIRECT RESPONSIBILITY FOR COMPLIANCE

 Organizations, like DMEs and HMEs, and business associates, like medical billing companies, have a direct responsibility to address healthcare privacy and security.
 The HIPAA Omnibus Final Rule requires \ any firm that handles protected health information (PHI) or ePHI (electronic PHI), on the covered entity’s behalf, be directly responsible for compliance.
 The firm could be fined for violations accordingly.
 Thus, all the covered entities must comply with the rules and regulations under the HIPAA or be subject to penalty.

 In 2018, HHS collected a record $28.7 million from healthcare providers and insurers for inadequate responses to data breaches and HIPAA violations.

 Thus, given the complexities of today’s high-tech methods of communication, data sharing, and data storage, it’s more important than ever that healthcare organizations utilize HIPAA compliant technology and best practices.

 ENSURES MORE TRANSPARENT HEALTHCARE

-In an age when personal security is of utmost priority, HIPAA regulations ensure the patient shares data in full faith to a healthcare provider with an assurance that it is kept secure.
+In an age when personal security is of utmost priority, HIPAA regulations ensure the patient shares data in full faith with a healthcare provider with an assurance that it is kept secure.